-Between 1994 and 1996 a catastrophic war resulting in the deaths of more than 100,000 civilians was fought in Chechnya, in the Caucasus, between the Russian armed forces and Chechen independence fighters.
-In August 1996, under the terms of the Khasavyurt Accord signed by Russian General Lebed and Chechen leader Aslan Maskhadov, the Russian government withdrew federal troops from Chechen territory and granted the country de facto independence.
+Between 1994 and 1996 there was a violent conflict in the Caucasus that resulted in the deaths of more than 100,000 civilians.
+The war was between the Russian armed forces and Chechen independence fighters, and heavy Russian bombardment inflicted appalling casualties and obliterated the capital, Grozny, as well as much critical infrastructure.
+The war ended in August 1996 when, under the terms of the Khasavyurt Accord signed by Russian General Lebed and Chechen leader Aslan Maskhadov, Russia withdrew federal troops from Chechen territory and granted the country de facto independence.

-Chechen dreams of independence were extinguished in September 1999 when Russian president Vladimir Putin ordered Russian armed forces to re-occupy the country.
+For a long moment Chechnya’s profile and the dogged bravery of its fighters had captured the hearts and the imagination of global audiences.
+But Chechen dreams of independence were to be short-lived.
+In September 1999, Russian president Vladimir Putin ordered his armed forces to re-occupy the country.
+Thus started the Second Chechen War.
 President Aslan Maskhadov was killed by Russian special forces in the village of Tolstoy-Yurt on 8th March 2005.